trustlines-protocol/relay/docs/RelayAPI.md

 ### Closing trustline path in currency network
 This endpoint is used in preparation for closing a trustline.
-It returns the cheapest path, the estimated gas costs and fees and a value for a payment, which reduces the balance to zero.
+It returns the cheapest path, the fees and a value for a payment, which reduces the balance to zero.
 At the moment this only works for negative balances.